MicrosoftDocs/visualstudio-docs/docs/msbuild/diagnosing-task-failures.md

 ## Identifying the failing task

-When you encounter a task error, the first task is to identify the task that is failing.
+When you encounter a task error, the first step is to identify the task that is failing.

 The text of the error specifies the tool name (either a friendly name provided by the task implementation or the name of the executable) and the numeric exit code.
 For example, in